 It’s time to get serious: we’re onto red.
 As well as being the most challenging slope, if we dressed our kids all in red they’d be easier to spot against the snow.

-Layers, layers and layers are what keeping warm on the slopes is all about, and that’s why, as well as this heavy-duty wind and waterproof coat, I’ve chosen an extra fleece jacket to go underneath.
-The coat already features a fleece lining, so it’s bound to be very warm, but you can’t have too much fleece on the slopes.
-The jacket has poppers that will attach to some Polarn O. Pyret outerwear, and this coat and padded trousers clip together, to avoid leaving any gaps for the wind to whistle through.
-With this combination, there are tons of pockets – in the fleece, coat and trousers.
+Layers, layers and layers are what keeping warm on the slopes is all about, and that’s why, as well as this heavy-duty coat, I’d choose an extra fleece jacket to go underneath.
+Some coats already feature fleece linings, so they’re bound to be very warm, but you can’t have too much fleece on the slopes.
+With this combination, there would be tons of pockets – in the fleece, coat and trousers.
 So enough places to put an emergency whistle, ski pass, and plenty of snacks to keep our little ones energised and on the move.

-And, finally, we’d pack these shell mitts with reflective strips – perfect for waving and getting the attention of Mum or Dad when we come sailing overhead on the ski lift.
+And, finally, we’d pack some mittens – perfect for waving and getting the attention of Mum or Dad when we come sailing overhead on the ski lift.

 Tally ho!
 We’re all set for our ski adventure.
 What would you pack to go skiing?